Lead scoring rules format

 Rules are not bound to one scoring type and can be scored against any type with different values (anything different from zero is considered), depending on your requirements.

-If you do not specify threshold, the system should treat as it would threat a threshold of “1”.
+If you do not specify threshold, the system assumes a threshold of 1.